Sitecore/Sitecore-Instance-Manager/README.md

 #### Solr index creation

+* SIM now includes Solr support.
+  * For Sitecore 8.2, this is available as a Configuration Preset during the installation wizard.
-* Enable by downloading "Solr support package" from http://doc.sitecore.net/downloads, and adding to SIM using the "Add Module" button on the "Modules list" screen during installation.
+  * For Sitecore 8.1, it is necessary to download the appropriate "Solr support package" from http://dev.sitecore.net/downloads, and to add it to SIM using the "Add Module" button on the "Modules list" screen during installation.
-* Requires an active Solr 4.x instance with "collection1".
+* This requires an active Solr 4.x instance with "collection1".
 Solr 5.x and 6.x are not yet supported.
-* Supports Sitecore 8.1 and 8.2 (all updates).
-  * Note: Make sure to use support package 2.0.0 for Sitecore 8.2, 1.0.0 for Sitecore 8.1.
-The correct package can be found on the Sitecore Experience Platform download page, under Additional Tools.
 * This module automates the following tasks:
-    * Activates all Solr config files, deactivates matching Lucene configs
+    * Activates all Solr config files, and deactivates matching Lucene config files (same name with "Lucene" replacing "Solr"), with the following exceptions:
+      * Sitecore 8.2 Solr + IOC files are not enabled.
+      * Lucene default configuration files `Sitecore.ContentSearch.Lucene.DefaultIndexConfiguration.config` and `Sitecore.ContentSearch.Lucene.DefaultIndexConfiguration.Xdb.config` are not disabled.
+      * The unmatched configuration file `Sitecore.Social.Lucene.Index.Analytics.Facebook.config` is disabled as required.
-    * Sets core name to instance name + index name (e.g. "sc81rev151207_sitecore_web_index")
+    * Sets core name to instance name + index name (e.g. "sc82u0_sitecore_web_index")
     * Copies configuration from "collection1" for each new core.
     * Calls Sitecore schema update wizard ("Generate the Solr Schema.xml file") for each new core.
-    * Calls Solr API to create cores.
+    * Calls Solr API to create each core/collection.
     * Indexes are left empty, but can be built from Control Panel/Indexing Manager.
-    * Not implemented yet (but on roadmap): Enabling Solr Term support, as described [here.](https://doc.sitecore.net/sitecore_experience_platform/80/setting_up__maintaining/search_and_indexing/walkthrough_setting_up_solr#_Toc399318998)
+    * Not implemented yet (on roadmap): Enabling Solr Term support, as described [here.](https://doc.sitecore.net/sitecore_experience_platform/80/setting_up__maintaining/search_and_indexing/walkthrough_setting_up_solr#_Toc399318998)

 #### Extra features